lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 ## Passing of data between the host CPU and OTBN {#writing-otbn-applications-datapassing}

-Passing data between the host CPU and OTBN is done through the data memory (DMEM).
+Passing data between the host CPU and OTBN is done through the first 2kiB of data memory (DMEM).
 No standard or required calling convention exists, every application is free to pass data in and out of OTBN in whatever format it finds convenient.
 All data passing must be done when OTBN [is idle](#design-details-operational-states); otherwise both the instruction and the data memory are inaccessible from the host CPU.